kupiqu/fig2svg/README.md

+This forked version of plot2svg will be renamed to fig2svg (https://github.com/kupiqu/fig2svg) when ready.
+Please see work in progress here: https://github.com/kupiqu/fig2svg/blob/master/README.md

 Scalable Vector Graphics (SVG) Export of Figures

 Converts 2D & 3D Matlab plots to the scalable vector format (SVG).
 This format is specified by W3C (http://www.w3.org) and can be viewed and printed with internet browsers.